 The wide sandy bay at Gullane Bents is one of the most popular beaches in the east of Scotland, attracting locals and visitors alike.
-It's a popular family beach ideal for sunbathing, walkers, windsurfing and kitesurfing.
+It's a super family beach ideal for sunbathing, walking, windsurfing and kitesurfing.

 There are plenty of places to walk including a path behind the beach which leads you through the sand dunes.
 To the west, you can walk to Gullane point where you can see spectacular views over the bay and the Firth of Forth.